HBA program information

 Q: My child would like to play, but we have other activities.
 Is it OK if we skip some practices and games?

 A: No, it's not OK.
 If you sign up your child for an HBA team, you are expected to make this team your extracurricular priority for the winter.
 If you cannot do so, please do not sign up your child.
 In most grades, kids are being cut.
 It's not fair for someone to accept a spot and then not take the commitment seriously.
 It's also not fair to the rest of the team that your child doesn't know the team's plays well enough because they haven't been at practice.
-To that end, we have the following policy: If your child misses more than two games and/or three practices for reasons other than illness, injury, scholastic conflicts, emergencies or other commitments pre-approved by the coach, the HBA reserves the right to take away playing time or in drastic cases remove your child from the program at any point in the season without a refund.
+To that end, we have the following policy: If your child misses more than two games and/or three practices for reasons other than illness, injury, scholastic conflicts, emergencies or other commitments pre-approved by the coach, the HBA reserves the right to take away playing time — or in drastic cases remove your child from the program at any point in the season without a refund.
 You will receive warning if you are not adhering to our policy.
 The HBA board will consider each case individually, and the decision of the board is final.

 Q: When does the season start and end, and when and where are the games?

-A: Practices typically begin Nov.
-1. The Hopkinton Tap-Off Tournament, which kicks off the season for all our teams, is the weekend prior to Thanksgiving.
+A: Practices typically begin the first week in November.
+The Hopkinton Tap-Off Tournament, which kicks off the season for all our teams, is the weekend prior to Thanksgiving.
 Metrowest League games are Sundays, starting the first weekend in December, and they could be anytime — early morning through evening.
 There are no league games during winter break, but there are games both weekends of February vacation.
 Then every team makes the Metrowest playoffs in early March.
 Playoff games could be any day of the week.
 Team schedules will be announced by the league in late November.
 All dates are subject to change at any time.
 Each team gets 11-12 league games, with half in Hopkinton and half away.
 Away games could be anywhere -- from neighboring towns to locations an hour away.
 The schedule is set by the league, and the HBA does not have a say in where away games are scheduled.

 Q: When we will have practices?